autoreleasefool/lost-in-the-woods/README.md

 - `default.hbs` - The main template file
 - `index.hbs` - Used for the home page
 - `post.hbs` - Used for individual posts
-- `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives
-- `author.hbs` - Used for author archives

 ## Development

 Styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
-You'll need [Node](https://nodejs.org/) [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
+You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory:

 ```bash
 # Install